jbaayen/rto-rtc-comparison-site/index.md

 ### Benchmark setup

 We consider a single river reach, with a fixed upstream inflow boundary condition, and an adjustable downstream boundary condition.
+Hydraulic and control time steps are fixed at 5 minutes.
 The single river reach is discretized using *n* level nodes.
 The number of level nodes is varied on a binary scale between 16 and 256 in this benchmark.

 <div align="center">
 <img src="images/grid.png" height="100px">